How to Maximize Your Year-End Giving Campaign: 7 Fundraising Tips

 Your email address will not be published.
 Required fields are marked *

-• Amy is the co-founder of Team Kat & Mouse, a fundraising consultancy specializing in training, tactics, and tools for fundraising success.
-With nearly two decades of experience, Amy has led fundraising teams across arts, healthcare, education, and community-focused initiatives.
+• Amy is the co-founder of Team Kat & Mouse, a consultancy specializing in training, tactics, and tools for fundraising success.
+She has led teams across arts, healthcare, education, and community-focused initiatives.
 Amy’s expertise lies in individual giving, helping donors envision their impact while guiding organizations to identify those most aligned with their mission.
-She is passionate about fostering connections that drive transformative change.
+She fosters connections that drive transformative change.

 View all posts